Can You Cut Or Bend A Flame Sensor? Should You?

 electrician measurements with multimeter tester

-When measured with an ohmmeter, the flame sensor should show a reading of 0 ohms; nevertheless, a reading of 1 to 2 ohms is considered acceptable.
+When measured with an ohmmeter, the flame sensor should show a reading of 0 ohms; nevertheless, a reading of 1 to 2 ohms is acceptable.
 On the other hand, when a flame is present, the resistance between the flame sensor and the ground increases to many thousand times that value.

 To Wrap Up